Sustainability, remodelling, and your mortgage in the Netherlands

 Better than new ✨

-Let’s be real, sustainability might not be the first thing that comes to mind when you’re trying to sort your mortgage in the Netherlands.
+Let’s be real, sustainability might not be the first thing that comes to mind when you’re trying to figure out your mortgage in the Netherlands.

-But, it’s a super important thing to consider before agreeing to the terms of your mortgage — and even after!
+However, it’s a super important factor to consider before agreeing to the terms of your mortgage — and even after!

 Why?
-Because there are a number of ways that you can use your mortgage to help fund sustainable remodelling and renovations on your Dutch home.
-After all, shouldn’t we be rewarded for implementing energy-saving measures? 🌳
+Because there are a number of ways that you can use your mortgage to help fund sustainable remodelling and renovations on your Dutch home — and in turn, save yourself some money in the long run.

 Sustainable remodelling: a growing trend in the Netherlands

-With the issue of climate change at the forefront of many people’s minds — and inflation sending energy prices through the roof — many homeowners in the Netherlands are not only looking into remodelling their homes but also making them more sustainable.
+With the issue of climate change at the forefront of many people’s minds — and inflation sending energy prices through the roof over the past few years — many homeowners in the Netherlands are not only looking into remodelling their homes but also making them more sustainable.

 Photo-of-couple-remodelling-their-Dutch-home